k-Planar and Fan-Crossing Drawings and Transductions of Embeddable Graphs: Proofs of and

-The formula $\xi(x,y)$ depending on $k$ is a disjunction of the following possibilities: \begin{itemize} \item For some $1\leq i\leq m$, $x$ has color $c_i$ and $y$ color $c'_i$ or vice versa, or \item there exists a path $P=(x,z_1,\ldots,z_p,y)$ in $G$ of length at most $3(k+1)$ (so, $p\leq 3k+2$), such that for every $1<i<p$ the vertex $z_i$ has color $b_1$ or $b_2$, or $z_i$ has color $b_0$ and both its neighbors $z_{i-1}$ and $z_{i+1}$ have the same color among $b_1$ or $b_2$. \end{itemize} The said properties are routinely expressible in FO logic (in particular, we use a separate existential quantifier for every internal vertex of the path~$P$).
-It is also immediate that, when restricted to the ground set $V(H)$, $\xi(x,y)$ captures precisely the edges $xy$ of~$H$.
+The formula $\xi_k(x,y)$ is constructed as a disjunction of the following possibilities: \begin{itemize}\parskip-2pt \item For some $1\leq i\leq m\leq k$, the vertex $x$ contains color $c_i$ and $y$ color $c'_i$ or vice versa, or \item $xy$ is an edge of the graph~$G$, or \item there exists a path $P=(x,z_1,\ldots,z_p,y)$ in $G$ of length at most $3(k+1)$, such that for every $1<i<p$ the vertex $z_i$ contains color $b_1$ or $b_2$, or $z_i$ contains color $b_0$ and the color sets of its neighbors $z_{i-1}$ and $z_{i+1}$ both contain the same color among $b_1$ or $b_2$. \end{itemize} The said properties are routinely expressible in FO logic, giving the desired FO formula $\xi_k(x,y)$ over $G$.

+Note that $\xi_k$ depends on the parameter $k$ in two ways; in the first point where a disjunction of $m\leq k$ possibilities for color pairs $c_i$ and $c_i'$ occurs, and in the third point in which we use a separate existential quantifier for every internal vertex of the path~$P$.
+On the other hand, the construction of $\xi_k(x,y)$ depends neither on the actual graph~$G$, nor on the surface~$\Sigma$.

+It is also immediate that, when restricted to the ground set $V(H)$, $\xi_k(x,y)$ captures precisely the edges $xy$ of~$H$.
+Indeed, all edges of $H$ with one or both ends in $X$ are captured by the first point, all edges of $H-X$ which are not crossed in~$D$ are captured by the second point (note that no new edges with both ends in $V(H)$ have been created), and every edge crossed in $D$ has been turned into a colored path in $G$ accepted by the third point of $\xi_k(x,y)$.
+The only slightly less trivial task is to check that every colored path in $G$ accepted by $\xi_k(x,y)$ comes from an actual edge of $D$, which follows from our coloring in $G$ and the way it is checked by $\xi_k(x,y)$.

-\ifx\proof\inlineproof (b) Let $D$ be a $k$-fold $k$-clustered fan-crossing drawing of~$H-X$, and let $D'$ be the subdivision of $D$ as assumed by \Cref{def:clustfan}.
+(b) Let $D$ be a monotone $k$-fold $k$-clustered fan-crossing drawing of~$H-X$ in~$\Sigma$, and let $D'$ be the subdivision of $D$ as assumed by \Cref{def:clustfan}.
 First of all, by local perturbations, we may assume that there are no tangential intersections between edges in $D'$, only proper crossings.
-Let $D_1$ further subdivide every edge of $D'$ incident to a vertex $v\in V(H)$ right next to $v$ (for technical reasons, we do not want original vertices of $H$ to be incident to crossed edges).
-Let $H_1$ be the graph drawn by~$D_1$ and $M_1,\ldots,M_a\subseteq E(H_1)$ be the connected components of the crossing graph of~$D_1$.
+Let $D_1$ further subdivide every crossed edge of $D'$ incident to a vertex $v\in V(H)$ right next to $v$ (for technical reasons, we do not want original vertices of $H$ to be incident to crossed edges).
+Let $H_1$ be the graph drawn by~$D_1$ and $M_i\subseteq E(H_1)$, $i=1,\ldots,a$, be the nontrivial ($|M_i|>1$) connected components of the crossing graph of~$D_1$.
+Observe that there is a natural one-to-one correspondence between these components and the nontrivial connected components of the crossing graph of~$D'$: each $M_i$ corresponds to a component $M_i'$ of the crossing graph of~$D'$ such that $M_i\setminus M_i'$ consists of edges formed by subdivisions of the edges of $M_i'\setminus M_i$ when forming $D_1$ from~$D'$.